TheMasterofBlubb/ASM-Redux/README.md

 The target of the project was to port the ASM to 64 bit to have it functioning in some way.
 Goal achieved!

+INSTRUCTION

+There is a ready to go @asm -Addon folder in the Tools Folder.
+Put that into your Mod Directory of Arma 3 and add it to the loaded Mods.
+Then Start the Monitor Application and thats it.

+It Supports upto 4 Arma Instances.
+There is some way of reading the Data remotely from the Monitor Application, but i couldnt find a proper manual for the Version i had(although reading the other manuals i found it seems to be easy, will add the original manuals when time comes).